Codimension two souls and cancellation phenomena: Dichotomy principles and skeletal filtrations

-One step in the preceding argument is important enough to be stated explicitly: the normal invariant of $f$ lies in the image of $[X,F/O]$ in $[S^k\times X,F/O]$; we shall need a strengthened form of this result.
+One step in the preceding argument is important enough to be stated explicitly: The normal invariant of $f$ lies in the image of $[X,F/O]$ in $[S^k\times X, F/O]$ under the restriction map (\ref{form: restriction}).
+We shall need a strengthened form of this result.

-\begin{cor} Under the assumptions of Proposition~\ref{prop: dichotomy for maps in Gk}, if $A$ is a subcomplex in some triangulation of $X$ and if the restriction $u\vert_A$ is trivial in $[A,SG_{n+1}]$, then the restrictions of ${\mathfrak q}(f)$ to $A$ and $S^k\times A$ are also trivial.\end{cor}
+\begin{cor} Under the assumptions of Proposition~\ref{prop: dichotomy for maps in Gk}, if $A$ is a subcomplex in some triangulation of $X$ and if the restriction $u\vert A$ is trivial in $[A,SG_{n+1}]$, then the restrictions of ${\mathfrak q}(f)$ to $A$ and $S^k\times A$ are also trivial.\end{cor}